Louisa Hanoune: Presidential campaigns

-Hanounes first bid for the 1999 presidential election was rejected by the Constitutional Council.
+Hanounes' first bid for the 1999 presidential election was rejected by the Constitutional Council.

 In the 2004 presidential election she however became the first female candidate in the entire Arab world to run for president.
 Only six candidates were recognized by the constitutional council.

-Hanoune was one of eleven candidates who nominated for the 2009 presidential election.
+Hanoune was one of eleven candidates who were nominated for the 2009 presidential election.
 Her platform included defending the principle of national sovereignty and denouncing the policy of liberalization and privatization of public enterprises.
 She won 4.22% of the vote, coming second out of six candidates, as President Abdelaziz Bouteflika won a third term with 90.24% of the votes cast in an election which was denounced as fraudulent.

 In the 2014 presidential election, she finished fourth receiving only 1.37% of the votes.
 In the party's press conference she accepted the defeat and insisted that the elections were carried through in a correct way and this time without any fraud.
 "Bouteflika has won, people have chosen stability," she said.

+In July 2024, Louisa Hanoune announced the withdrawal of her candidacy and criticized the “unjust conditions” in which the campaign was taking place.
+Accusing the Algerian regime of intending to exclude her and prevent free candidacy without clarifying those details, Hanoune criticized the National Independent Authority for Elections for its failure to manage the signature collection process.
+She pointed to a lack of technical equipment and intimidation by municipal employees.

 Other activities

-At the international level, Louisa Hanoune was a founding member of the International Workers and Peoples in January 1991.
-She has participated as a representative of PT conferences against privatization, for the defense of trade union organizations, and campaigned for workplace standards.
+At the international level, Hanoune was a founding member of the International Workers and Peoples in January 1991.
+She has participated as a representative of PT conferences against privatization and for the defense of trade union organizations and campaigned for workplace standards.
 She is a committee member of the women workers and of the Africa Committee of the International Workers.
 She was involved with a coalition of unions that spoke out against the war in Iraq, including the International Confederation of Arab Trade Unions and the International Confederation of Workers (EIT).

-In March 2010, Haroune joined other women's-rights activists in calling for repeal of Algeria's Family Code on grounds of its failure to provide adequate protection for females.
+In March 2010, Hanoune joined other women's-rights activists in calling for the repeal of Algeria's Family Code on the grounds of its failure to provide adequate protection for females.